 The significance of the Tariff of 1816 lies in the fact that it was definitively the first tariff in United States history that was passed specifically for protectionist intent.
 Previously-enacted tariffs such as the Tariff of 1789 may have incidentally had protective elements but that was not the primary objective.2

-The tariff was designed to include three distinct categories laid out by Secretary of the Treasury Alexander J. Dallas.
+Secretary of the Treasury Alexander J. Dallas helped design the tariff to include three distinct categories.
 It is because of him that the Tariff of 1816 is sometimes referred to as the Dallas Tariff.

-1) Goods that were already produced and well-established in the US.
+- Goods already produced and well-established in the US.
 Here he recommended a high tariff.

-2) Goods that were newly manufactured in the US and needed protection.
+- Goods newly manufactured in the US and needed protection.
 Here he recommended the highest tariff.

-3) Goods that were not produced in the US in sufficient quantities.
+- Goods not produced in the US in sufficient quantities.
 Here he proposed the lowest tariff, only a revenue duty.

 The Tariff of 1816 was widely-supported across the nation and temporarily halted the rising tide of sectionalism.
 Congress designed the tariff as a temporary measure due to expire after three years in 1819.